TylerHight/Que-App/docs/development-context.md

 # Que App: Development Context and Documentation
-[Last Updated: 2024-11-26]
+[Last Updated: 2024-11-27]

 ## Purpose
 This document provides essential context and current development status to assist with the ongoing development of the Que App, a Flutter application for managing BLE-enabled scent devices.
 This document should be used alongside the project structure document to understand both the current state and implementation details.

+## Development Instructions for LLM Assistant
+- Always include the complete file directory at the top of code files
+- Provide the complete code file when possible

 ## Current Development State

 ### Active Development
-- **Current Task**: Completing dialog parameter standardization and HIPAA compliance planning
+- **Current Task**: Database service provider implementation and provider tree optimization
-- **Last Major Change**: Standardized dialog parameters and device info implementation (2024-11-26)
+- **Last Major Change**: Implemented singleton database service provider and standardized access patterns (2024-11-27)
-- **Next Priority**: HIPAA-compliant data storage and heart rate monitoring implementation
+- **Next Priority**: HIPAA-compliant storage implementation and dialog parameter standardization

 ### Implementation Status
 #### Core Services Status
 - ✓ BLE Connection Management
 - ✓ Device State Management
 - ✓ BLE Constants and UUIDs
+- ✓ Database Service Architecture
-- 🔄 Database Service
+- 🔄 Database Implementation
 - 📋 Analytics Service
 - 📋 Logging Service
 - 📋 Encryption Service